 Deep Neural Networks (ELE680)

-In this course, you will be introduced to the foundations of deep learning, the most effective and common network structures and how to build, train and evaluate deep neural networks for different applications.
+In this course, you will be introduced to the foundations of deep learning, basic network structures and their applications and how to build, train and evaluate deep neural networks for different applications.

 Facts